faanross/faanross.github.io/content/course01/prebanter.md

 Threat hunting is not typically viewed as an "entry-level" cybersecurity discipline, probably because it is a layer of abstraction woven from other, more *fundamental*, layers of abstraction.
 It is not a house built from bricks, but a neighborhood built from houses.

 I have however created this course `specifically with the beginner in mind`.
-What that practically entails is that I do my best to not indulge in pedantry while providing sufficient foundational information so that you can follow along not only with what we are doing, but crucially, ***why we are doing it***.
+What that practically entails is that I do my best to not indulge in pedantry while providing sufficient  information that allows you to follow along not only with what we are doing, but crucially, ***why we are doing it***.

-{{< figure src="/img/gif/karpathy.png" title="" class="custom-figure" >}}
+{{< figure src="/img/gif/karpathy.png" title="" class="custom-figure-8" >}}

 I am a huge believer in this approach to learning outlined above by the wonderful [Andrej Karpathy](https://twitter.com/karpathy).
 This course is built on this approach - instead of mastering every single foundational discipline that converge as threat hunting, we will be learning on-demand.
 That's to say we'll start with the final application, and then work our way back to understand how it connects to its foundational knowledge.
 This way the fat is trimmed - we'll learn what we need, when we need, to understand why we're doing what we're doing.